PBearson/ESP32-With-ESP-PROG-Demo/README.md

 <img src="img/ESP-PROG.jpg">

-The purpose of this project is to show users how to pair the ESP-WROOM-32 development board with the ESP-PROG device.
+The purpose of this project is to show users how to pair the ESP-WROOM-32 development board with the ESP-PROG device and security implications of a JTAG interface on an IoT device.
 We will use Visual Studio Code and PlatformIO, which is a software plugin that enables app development on numerous IoT microcontrollers such as ESP32.
-Using VSCode and PlatformIO, we will import an example ESP32 project into our workspace, compile it, upload it, and perform some debugging all through the ESP-PROG debugger board.
+Using VSCode and PlatformIO, we will download the project in this GitHub repository, load it into VS Code, compile it, upload it, and perform some debugging all through the ESP-PROG debugger board.

 <!---
 ## Prerequisites